What Grandparents Need to Know About Food and Feeding Safety

 • raw vegetables

 These, and any other food that could block their airway, could cause choking.
-It’s a good idea to take a course on what to do if a child is choking, like the one offered here.

 The way you feed your grandbaby is as important as what you feed him or her.
 It's important to make sure food is cooked and prepared for your grandchild's developmental stage.
 They should be sitting upright while eating, not crawling, reclining, or walking.
 Supervise your grandchildren closely while they are eating, and avoid giving them food in the car or stroller where you can't see them at all times.